The Greenville Zoo

-Throughout the rest if the 20th century, the zoo experienced steady growth in both scope and reputation.
+Throughout the rest of the 20th century, the zoo experienced steady growth in both scope and reputation.
 Lions, giraffes, sea lions and leopards learned to call the place home.
 An education center, reptile house, South American area and waterfowl lagoon were all added and populated.
 (We’ve even got a little Red Panda named “Willie,” named for country singer/songwriter Willie Nelson.
 We think you’ll agree the resemblance is uncanny…) Even more exciting, the zoo developed a strong series of programs and events that provided guests of all ages with amazing opportunities to visit and learn.

 Today, the Greenville Zoo is widely regarded as one of the region’s finest, and one of its best kept secrets.
 For residents, it has become a tremendous source of pride—and a really popular school field trip destination!
 For guests, the zoo remains another one of those amazing little Greenville discoveries that seem to reveal themselves around every corner.
-Its location in Cleveland Park means easy access to playgrounds, picnic tables, walking and biking paths (including the GHS Swamp Rabbit Trail) and more—all just minutes from the heart of downtown Greenville.
+Its location in Cleveland Park means easy access to playgrounds, picnic tables, walking and biking paths (including the Prisma Health Swamp Rabbit Trail) and more—all just minutes from the heart of downtown Greenville.